NYCPlanning/design/CPP (CPE)/usability-interview-script.md

 [Send the following task scenario into the chat and have participant read it out loud before they start.]

-    You are trying to find projects in Brooklyn to compare projects commitment values from similar departments.
-Find a project in Brooklyn.
+    You are trying to learn more about projects related Parks and Recreation in the Brooklyn area.
+Locate one project in Brooklyn that is related to Parks and Recreation.

 ## Learn about details related to a Capital Project (Part 1)